dafer45/TBTK/doc/Manual.md

 By using the PropertyExtractors to extract properties from the Model, rather than by calling the Solvers directly, most code do not need to be changed if the Solver is changed.

 # Auxiliary tasks
-In addition to the three main tasks described above, auxiliary tasks such as reading/writing data from/to file, plotting, etc. are required.
+While the three questions above captures the essence of a typical scientific problem, auxiliary tasks such as reading/writing data from/to file, plotting, etc. are required to solve a problem.
-TBTK therefore also have a large set of tools for simplifying such tasks.
+TBTK therefore also have a large set of tools for simplifying such tasks, allowing the developer to put more mental effort into the main scientific questions.
-A fundamental key feature of TBTK is that it also comes with a powerful method for handling units.
+Further, a fundamental key feature of TBTK is that it also comes with a powerful method for handling units.
 While physical quantities often are expressed in terms of some specific combinations of units such as K, eV, C, etc. it is often useful to work in some for the problem at hands natural set of units.
-In high-energy physics this may mean \f$ \hbar = c = 1\f$, while in condensed matter physics it can be useful to express energies in terms of some arbitrary unit set by a hopping parameter.
+In high-energy physics this may mean \f$ \hbar = c = 1\f$, while in condensed matter physics it can be useful to express energies in terms of Rydbergs or some arbitrary unit set by a hopping parameter.
 For this TBTK provides a UnitHandler that enables the developer to specify the natural units for the given problem.
 All function calls to TBTK functions should be understood to be in terms of the specified natural units.